Website Tests & Tips

 This website does not require any complex database maintenance.
 As soon as I log out of the system as admin after making changes to the website, a data backup with timestamp is automatically created.
 Even server relocations or even provider changes do not cause sweat and are completed within minutes if necessary.
-This is how it worked on 12.09.2020 with this website at the new Internet Service Provider: fresh backup of senseful-online.de made, downloaded via FTP and uploaded to my webspace at the new ISP, text edited in a few places, done, running.
+This is how it worked on 12.09.2020 with this website at the new Internet Service Provider: downloaded the website from my old webspace via FTP and uploaded it to my webspace at the new ISP, done, running.
 Afterwards only the old website name on all pages has to be changed to the new one.
 On pages whose content has to be adapted anyway, done manually.
-Then «search & replace» using the code editor Textastic.
+Then “search & replace” using the code editor Textastic.

 All Web Pages in only one File